 - Occupational segregation some job categories or occupations may have traditionally attracted more females than males or vice versa. - Working patterns full-time and part-time work.
-It may be that more females than males seek part-time work or career breaks and although this does not impact on their hourly rate of pay, it may impact on choices around career progression. - Length of service incremental pay increases may mean that new joiners are paid less than more experienced employees. - Time of year temporary or seasonal workers may be recruited for different roles which may attract a different rate of pay. - Gender breakdown of senior roles at higher salaries a small number of higher paid employees can affect the average figures. - Gender breakdown of lower paid roles a large number of lower paid employees can affect the average figures. - Societal factors Factors such as availability of child and/or elder care, how certain jobs or occupations are perceived may impact on career choices.
+It may be that more females than males seek part-time work or career breaks and although this does not impact on their hourly rate of pay, it may impact on choices around career progression. - Length of service incremental pay increases may mean that new joiners are paid less than more experienced employees. - Time of year temporary or seasonal workers may be recruited for different roles which may attract a different rate of pay. - Gender breakdown of senior roles at higher salaries a small number of higher paid employees can affect the average figures.

+• Gender breakdown of lower paid roles - a large number of lower paid employees can affect the average figures.